-- (Step 3) The National Office evaluates the Appendix H, Equipment Procurement Request and, if needed, the Request for Information Technology Services, in concert with its review of the Annual On-site Consultation Cooperative Agreement Application.
-The State and the Region will be notified via email of the approval of the IT equipment requested in Appendix H, Equipment Procurement Request. - (Step 4) When the State is ready to purchase the approved IT equipment, they would follow the instructions in Scenario II. - Scenario II Installing IT Equipment Approved During the Annual On-site Consultation Cooperative Agreement Application Process or Requesting Approved Hardware and/or Software as Part of a One-Time-Only Process
+(Step 3) The National Office evaluates the Appendix H, Equipment Procurement Request and, if needed, the Request for Information Technology Services, in concert with its review of the Annual On-site Consultation Cooperative Agreement Application.
+The State and the Region will be notified via email of the approval of the IT equipment requested in Appendix H, Equipment Procurement Request.

+(Step 4) When the State is ready to purchase the approved IT equipment, the State should follow the instructions in purchasing equipment already approved.

+Purchasing Equipment already approved - Installing IT Equipment Approved During the Annual On-site Consultation Cooperative Agreement Application Process, One-Time Only Process or Amendment Process